THIS ARTICLE INCLUDES A FREE PRINTABLE

 Angela Duckworth teaches grit to her own two daughters using the “Hard Thing Rule.”
 Duckworth’s rule has three parts:

-1) Each member of the family has to do something hard, "something that requires practice, something where you're going to get feedback telling you how you can get better, and you're going to get right back in there and try again and again."
+- Each member of the family has to do something difficult, "something that requires practice, something where you're going to get feedback telling you how you can get better, and you're going to get right back in there and try again and again."

-2) You must finish what you start.
-Duckworth requires her kids to finish a season, a set of lessons that were signed up for, etc.
+- You must finish what you start.
+Duckworth requires her children to finish a season, a set of lessons that were signed up for, etc.

-3) No one gets to pick the “hard thing” for anyone else, so your child gets to choose his own challenge.
+- No one gets to pick the “hard thing” for anyone else, so your child chooses their own challenge.

-This is a rule that your whole family can follow, holding each other accountable and setting an example for your child.
+This is a rule your whole family can follow, holding each other accountable, and setting an example for your child.
 The “hard thing” can be an instrument, a sport, a subject or area of interest, an activity, and so on.

-The “Hard Thing Rule” combines passion (because you choose what to pursue) and perseverance (because you promise to stick to it), and your child will experience success or improvement with something challenging.
-This will build his confidence and teach him the benefits of grit.
+The “Hard Thing Rule” combines passion (because you choose what to pursue) and perseverance (because you promise to stick with it), and your child will experience success or improvement with something challenging.
+This will build their confidence and teach them the benefits of grit.

 8. Try the “Grit Pie” Exercise